elastic/elastic-package/docs/howto/custom_images.md

 - [defining environment variables](#using-environment-variables)
 - [updating elastic-package configuration file](#using-the-configuration-file)

-If both way are used, environment variables have preference to set the custom image.
+If both ways are used, environment variables have preference to set the custom image.

 The current images that could be overwritten are: